danji90/sensorThings4R/README.md

 # SensorThings4R

-This r package is designed for loading, handling and visualising data from SensorThings APIs.
+This R package is designed for loading, handling and visualising data from SensorThings APIs.